Diocese of Fargo: 1889 to 1900

 The Diocese of Jamestown was erected on November 10, 1889, by Pope Leo XIII, taking the new state of North Dakota from the Vicariate Apostolic of Dakota.
-The pope named Reverend John Shanley of Saint Paul as bishop of Jamestown.
+The pope named John Shanley of Saint Paul as bishop of Jamestown.
 The new diocese covered the entire state of North Dakota.
 St. James Church was designated the diocesan cathedral.

 That same year, Shanley wrote a letter to the Fargo Argus defending Native-Americans living on the Turtle Mountain Indian Reservation.
 He denounced actions taken by local Indian agents that hurt the Chippewa/Ojibwe people and highlighted positive aspects of their culture.

 Once in Fargo, Shanley purchased property for a new cathedral and started its construction.
 The basement was completed when a fire destroyed most of downtown Fargo in 1893.
 Shanley then donated most of the cathedral funds to reconstruct Fargo, delaying the cathedral completion until 1899.
 Shanley hosted the convention of Catholic Laymen in 1896.

 On April 6, 1897, the Vatican renamed the Diocese of Jamestown as the Diocese of Fargo.
 At this time, the diocese contained 60 churches, 33 priests, 14 schools and one hospital.

 1900 to 1970

-By the time Shanley died in July 1909, the diocese had 106 priests, 225 churches, six academies, 34 schools and four hospitals.Pope Pius X named Reverend James O'Reilly of Saint Paul as the second bishop of Fargo in December 1909.
+By the time Shanley died in July 1909, the diocese had 106 priests, 225 churches, six academies, 34 schools and four hospitals.Pope Pius X named James O'Reilly of Saint Paul as the second bishop of Fargo in December 1909.
 At the same time, Pope Pius X moved all of western North Dakota from the Diocese of Fargo to the new Diocese of Bismarck.

 O'Reilly died in 1934 after 25 years as bishop.
 The next bishop of Fargo was Aloisius Muench of Saint Paul, appointed by Pope Pius XI in 1935.
 After World War II, Muench spent much of his time on Vatican assignments in West Germany while still serving as bishop of Fargo.
 While Muench was in Europe, Pope Pius XII appointed Bishop Leo Dworschak of the Diocese of Rapid City to serve as apostolic administrator in Fargo.
 In 1947, Pius XII named Dworschak as auxiliary bishop in Fargo.
 Muench resigned in 1959 as bishop of Fargo after being elevated to the rank of cardinal; Pope John XXIII in 1960 named Dworschak as Muench's replacement.